DataPools/AutoCF/README.md

 With AutoCF, you can automate the creation of these low quality videos.

+You can view an example of a generated video [here](https://www.youtube.com/watch?v=bQcwFujpVX8).

 ## Installation
 You can run AutoCF by doing the following: